 1893 Hospital 30-Day, all-cause, riskstandardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization 2558 Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Coronary Artery Bypass Graft (CABG) Surgery number of deaths (the calculated by using the coefficients estimated by regressing the risk intercept on the risk of specific effect is added estimated regression characteristics.
-The coefficients multiplied estimated hospitalto the sum of the by the patient results are log transformed and summed over all patients attributed to a mortality at the hospital, after accounting for patient risk.
+The coefficients multiplied estimated hospitalto the sum of the by the patient results are log transformed and summed over all patients attributed to a calculated by using regressing the risk the coefficients factors and the hospital-specific admission with a of having an intercept on the risk estimated by mortality at the hospital, after accounting for patient risk.
 The hospitalspecific intercepts are given a distribution to account for the clustering (nonindependence) of patients within the same hospital.
 If there were no differences among hospitals, then after adjusting for patient risk, the hospital intercepts should be identical across all hospitals.
-The RSMR is calculated as the ratio of the number of "predicted" to "expected" deaths at a given hospital, multiplied by the national observed mortality rate.
+The RSMR is calculated as the ratio of the number of "predicted" to the number of "expected" deaths at a given hospital, multiplied by the national observed mortality rate.
 For each hospital, the numerator of the ratio is the number of deaths within 30 days predicted on the basis of the hospital's performance with its observed case mix, and the denominator is the number of deaths expected based on the nation's performance with that hospital's case mix.
-This approach is analogous to a ratio of "expected" used in other types of statistical analyses.
+This approach is analogous to a ratio of "observed" to "expected" used in other types of statistical analyses.
 It conceptually allows for a comparison of a particular hospital's performance given its case mix to an average hospital's performance with the same case mix.
-Thus, a lower ratio indicates lower-thanexpected mortality rates or better quality, and a higher ratio indicates higher-than-expected mortality rates or worse The "predicted" number numerator) is calculated by using the coefficients estimated by regressing the risk factors and the hospital-specific intercept on the risk of mortality.
+Thus, a lower ratio indicates lower-thanexpected mortality rates or better quality, and a higher ratio indicates higher-than-expected mortality rates or worse quality.
+The "predicted" number of deaths (the numerator) is calculated by using the coefficients estimated by regressing the risk factors and the hospital-specific intercept on the risk of mortality.
 The estimated hospital-specific effect is added to the sum of the estimated regression coefficients multiplied by the patient characteristics.
 The results are log transformed and summed over all patients attributed to a hospital to get a predicted value.
 The "expected" number of deaths (the denominator) is obtained in the same manner, but a common intercept using all hospitals in our sample is added in place of the hospital-specific intercept.
 The results are after accounting for patient risk.
-The hospitalspecific effects are given a distribution to account for the clustering (nonindependence) of patients within the same hospital (Normand and were no differences among hospitals, then all hospitals.
+The hospitalspecific effects are given a distribution to account for the clustering (nonindependence) of patients within the same hospital (Normand and Shahian, 2007).
+If there were no differences among hospitals, then risk, the hospital effects all hospitals.